 Professor Bogart has chaired most of the key committees at the Law School, at one time or another.
 Notably, Professor Bogart chaired the committee devoted to the Law School's successful membership application to the Association of American Law Schools.

-Professor Bogart is past chair of the Real Estate Transactions Section of the Association of American Law Schools.
+Professor Bogart is chair of the Law Teaching Committee of the American College of Real Estate Lawyers and a past chair of the Real Estate Transactions Section of the American Association of Law Schools.
 Professor Bogart is an elected member of the American Law Institute, and a Fellow of both the American College of Real Estate Lawyers and the American Bar Foundation.
-He received his B.A.
-(1982), J.D.
-(1986) and M.A. in Economics (1986) from Duke University.